Coping with self-harm

 - They may have felt out of control or disempowered and self-harm was a signal of distress

-In recurrent self-harm a harm-minimisation approach may be appropriate with advice on the management of scars.
-For patients who have developed a pattern of recurrent self-harm then specific psychological interventions such as Dialectical Behaviour Therapy (DBT) are appropriate.
-This is a form of Cognitive Behavioural Therapy which is skills-based and is focused on improving emotional regulation and impulse control.
-Treatment can be given very quickly following an appointment and patients are often engaged in their first therapy session within a week of referral.
+In recurrent self-harm, a harm-minimisation approach may be appropriate with advice on the management of scars.
+For patients who have developed a pattern of recurrent self-harm then specific psychological interventions such as DBT are appropriate.
+This is a form of cognitive behavioural therapy (CBT) which is skills-based and is focused on improving emotional regulation and impulse control.

 Priory has a nationwide network of hospitals and wellbeing centres that are well placed to support your patients and offer fast access to therapy.